drj11/land-use/README.md

 # Units

-Consider adopting a friendly accessible unit.
+We're going to adopt the _allotment_ as a nice friendly unit of area.

-Allotments are typically, since Anglo-Saxon times, 10 square rods, which is very close to 250 m².
+Allotments are typically, since Anglo-Saxon times,
+10 square rods, which is very close to 250 m².

+(thanks to Mike Smith for this idea)

 I actually measured an allotment in Sheffield (near my house).
 They've shrunk a bit: